muratk5n/thirdwave/en/README.md

 ---

-It sounds like the finding can help massively increase CSP output; an interesting combo btw panels and solar concentration.
+It sounds like the invention can help massively increase CSP output;
+an interesting combo btw panels and solar concentration.

 Science Daily: "A new kind of solar panel, developed at the University of Michigan.. represents a major leap in the technology, nearly 10